heitara/frontend-articles/README.md

 - DOM (or Document Object Model) -> The DOM connects web pages to scripts or programming languages by reprsenting the structure of a document (it contains representation of all the content on the page).
 Usually it refers to JS, even though modeling HTML and other documents as objects are not part of the core JS language.
    - HTML DOM -> A document containing HTML is described using the `document interface`, which is extended by the HTML specification to include various HTML-specific features.

+- `The document object` -> Represents the web page and it's used to access elements in the HTML file.

 - DOM elements -> How to find an element:
    - `document.getElementById('root')` -> by using the element id.
    - `document.getElementsByTagName('p');` -> by using the element tag name.